-These equations characterize a geometry that gives rise to a Killing spinor in one dimension higher, but only potentially; to indicate this, we will dub them \emph{harmful} structures.
-More precisely, given a pseudo-Riemannian spin manifold $(M,g)$ of signature $(r,s)$, we will say that a \emph{weakly harmful structure} on $(M,g)$ is a pair of nowhere vanishing spinors $(\phi,\psi)$ satisfying either \eqref{eqn:systemSpace} or \eqref{eqn:systemTime} for some symmetric tensor $A$ and some constant $\lambda$, either real or purely imaginary; if $r+s$ is even, we further require that $\phi=i^{\frac{s-r+2}{2}}\omega\cdot\psi$ where $\omega$ is the volume form.
+These equations characterize a geometry that gives rise to a Killing spinor in one dimension higher, but only potentially; in accord with their ``potentially killing nature'', we will dub them \emph{harmful} structures.
+More precisely, given a pseudo-Riemannian spin manifold $(M,g)$ of signature $(p,q)$, we will say that a \emph{weakly harmful structure} on $(M,g)$ is a pair of nowhere vanishing spinors $(\phi,\psi)$ satisfying either \eqref{eqn:systemSpace} or \eqref{eqn:systemTime} for some symmetric tensor $A$ and some constant $\lambda$, either real or purely imaginary; if $p+q$ is even, we further require that $\phi=i^{\frac{2-3q-p}{2}}\omega_M\odot\psi$, where $\omega_M$ is the volume form.
 The weakly harmful structure will be called \emph{real} if \eqref{eqn:systemSpace} holds and \emph{imaginary} if \eqref{eqn:systemTime} holds.
 If the symmetric tensor $A$ additionally satisfies

 $(\phi,\psi)$ will be called a \emph{harmful} structure.

 \begin{remark} We will see in Corollary~\ref{cor:weakHarmfulRiemann} that, on a Riemannian manifold, a real weakly harmful structure is necessarily harmful. \end{remark}